rfishermonteith/rfishermonteith.github.io/_drafts/ab-tests-with-bootstrapping.md

 ```

 The key observation here is that we look at what percentage of the bootstrap samples led us to seeing the control beating the variant.
 This is equivalent to the p-value.
+We can also plot this, which gives us (in my opinion) far more useful information about the performance of the A/B test.

+{% include figure.html path='/blog/ab-tests-with-bootstrapping-histogram.png' %}

+What this shows is our confidence about the possible values of the true uplift.
+We can see it's centered around 1.5.
+But, it also shows how likely it is to be nearer to 1, or 2, or 2.5.

+The reason I think this is more useful that a p-value is that instead of just saying whether a positive uplift is likely due to the intervention, it also shows us the magnitude of the probably uplift.

-We can get a little more useful info out of the bootstrap though - we can get confidence bounds.
-These will be interpreted as the range of true uplift value
+We can go a step further (and should!) to extract from this distribution the confidence intervals.
+These will be interpreted as the likely range of true uplift values.

 ```python
 ## Get some confidence bounds
 conf_bounds = np.quantile(np.divide(bootstrap_mean_treatment, bootstrap_mean_control), [0.05, 0.95])
 print(f"90% confidence bounds: {conf_bounds}")
 ```

 ```sh